bertelschmitt/multistreamYOLO/MultiDetect.md

 MultiDetect.conf may have a myriad of options, but you will use only a few because most will work with their defaults, and you can use the few sparingly.
 Remember: If it’s the same setting for all the video_processes, leave the setting in **Common:** <br>
 Put into **Process_1, 2,3 etc*** only what is special for the respective process.
 A setting in **Common:** is a catch-all for each video_process.

 Here are a few scenarios, along with their respective skeleton MultiDetect.conf files.
-To use a .conf file, rename tio to MultiDetect.conf, insert your paths to video sources and models, and run MultiDetect.py
+To use a .conf file, rename to to MultiDetect.conf, insert your paths to video sources and models, and run MultiDetect.py

+The settings files are mere suggestions, they will need to be adapted to your circumstances, GPU sizes, monitor sizes, etc.

 ### One video source, one model, one video output:
 Everything goes into, and stays in **Common:** Your **video_path:** that points to your video source file, the paths to your model, the size and coordinates of your output widow, everything goes into **Common:**.
 Done.
 [A skeleton conf file is in MultiDetect.conf.111](/3_Inference/MultiDetect.conf.111)